Ameenah21/n8n_worfkflows/spa_booking/readme.md

 Doctors, Stylists, Instructors, Consultants

 ### System Architecture (High Level)
+#### Agent Interface
+A central agent handles user interaction and workflow orchestration.Currently integrated with Instagram DMs, but designed to be channel-agnostic and easily embedded into:
+    - Websites
+    - Telegram / WhatsApp
+    - Voice agents
+Interaction channels can be swapped without changing core booking logic.
 ## Workflows
 ### 1. check_availability
 Purpose:Check if a requested time slot is available for a given service and therapist (or across all therapists).